Nuristani languages: History

 Map of attested and hypothetical ancient Indo-Iranian dialects.
 Nuristani languages are displayed in yellow, situated between the Iranian (in green) and Indo-Aryan languages (in orange).

-Nuristani languages are Indo-European languages, ultimately descending from Proto-Indo-European.
+Nuristani languages are Indo-European, ultimately descending from Proto-Indo-European.
 The prehistory of Nuristani is unclear, except that it apparently split off from the rest of the Indo-European languages as part of the Indo-Iranian branch.

-The Proto-Indo-Iranian language of late 3rd millennium BCE represents the reconstructed ancestral language which the Nuristani languages share with Sanskrit and Avestan as their common origin.
+The Proto-Indo-Iranian language of the late 3rd millennium BCE represents the reconstructed ancestral language that the Nuristani languages share with Sanskrit and Avestan as their common origin.
 This makes Nuristani languages closely related to Indo-Iranian languages like Hindustani and Persian, and more distantly related to other Indo-European languages like Lithuanian and Icelandic.
-However, its classification within the Indo-Iranian branch was debated until recent scholarship settled its position as a third branch distinct from Indo-Aryan or Iranian, though extensive Indo-Aryan influence can be detected.
+Its classification within the Indo-Iranian branch was debated until recent scholarship settled its position as a third branch, distinct from Indo-Aryan or Iranian, though extensive Indo-Aryan influence can be detected.

-Proto-Nuristani is the reconstructed ancestral language of all the modern-day Nuristani languages, representing the latest point at which the languages were still unified as a single language.
-Proto-Nuristani began breaking off into distinct languages from around the 8th century BCE.
-The influences from surrounding Indo-Aryan and Iranian languages onto early Nuristani languages have been highly complex, due to different patterns of migration and settlement by various Nuristani-speaking tribes through their history.
+Proto-Nuristani is the reconstructed ancestral language of all the modern-day Nuristani languages, representing the latest point at which they were still unified as a single language.
+Proto-Nuristani began breaking off into distinct languages around the 8th century BCE.
+The influences from surrounding Indo-Aryan and Iranian languages onto early Nuristani languages have been highly complex, due to different patterns of migration and settlement by various Nuristani-speaking tribes throughout their history.

-The Nuristani languages continued their development as the primary languages of the Nuristani peoples, who maintained a history of interaction with surrounding Indo-Aryan peoples and later the Afghan people, who became dominant in the region.
+The Nuristani languages continued their development as the primary languages of the Nuristani peoples, who maintained a history of interaction with surrounding Indo-Aryan peoples and later the Afghans, who became dominant in the area.
 In the 1890s, the region of Nuristan was finally incorporated into Afghanistan due to geopolitical pressure.
 Today, ethnic Nuristanis make up over 99% of the population of Nuristan.
-The Nuristani languages are spoken by about 78% of the total Nuristani population, and by 84% in villages.
+The Nuristani languages are spoken by about 78% of the total Nuristani population, and by 84% of villages.

 Today, Indo-Aryan Dardic languages like Khowar, Pashai, and Kalasha-mun, and Eastern Iranian languages like Munji, Sanglechi, and Yidgha are natively spoken in the neighboring regions of Nuristan, leading to language contact.
-Dameli, a neighboring Indo-Aryan language, has a significant amount of vocabulary borrowed from Nuristani languages, and thus was previously classified as a Nuristani language.
+Dameli, a neighboring Indo-Aryan language, has a significant amount of vocabulary borrowed from Nuristani languages and thus was previously classified as a Nuristani language.
 However, the morphology and the pronominal system of Dameli are characteristically Indo-Aryan, leading to its re-classification as Dardic.